sigsum/sigsum/www.sigsum.org/content/docs.md

 ## Documentation for operators

-Meant for operators that want to stand up logs and witnesses:
+Meant for operators who want to stand up logs and witnesses:

   - [Sigsum's log-go implementation][]: introduction to the implemented log architecture
   - [Sigsum's log-go ansible collection][]: detailed instructions to get log-go up-and-running